Bukunmikuti/view-router/README.md

  -------------------------

  # Roadmap 🚀
- Roadmap for v1.1.1 release
+ Roadmap and checklist for v1.1.1 release

- - [ ] Make current view 'disappear' or go off screen if back button is pressed and there is no view to nativage to. <br>
+ - [ ] Make current view 'disappear' or go off screen if back button is pressed and there is no view to nativage to. <br><br>
- Current behaviour: The browser does nothing when back button is clicked and exits page on second click <br>
+ **Current behaviour:** The browser does nothing when back button is clicked and exits page on second click <br><br>
- Expected behaviour: removes current view from screen <br>
+ **Expected behaviour:** To remove current view from screen by making it disappear <br><br>
- Caveat: when a template is the base view, clicking back to remove it from screen might not be user friendly
+ **Caveat:** When a template is the base view, clicking back to remove it from screen might not be user friendly